Example Repo

 |---|---|

-| Newton SDK | @magicnewton/newton-protocol-sdk installed and configured |
+| Newton SDK | @magicnewton/newton-protocol-sdk installed in your JavaScript/TypeScript app |

 | Newton API key | Create one in the dashboard |